nafizh/NeuBI/README.md

 MNTTKKQFEVIDDIKLSLMGGGSKISVGEVGQALAVCTLAGATIGSVFPIAGTLGGAVLGAQYCTGAWAIIRAH
 ```

-Here, the number at the end in the description line is the assigned probability of a sequence being a bacteriocin.
+Here, the number at the end of the description line is the assigned probability of a sequence being a bacteriocin.
 We suggest
 using a threshold of >=0.9 to decide if it is a bacteriocin or not.
 But depending on your task, you may want the threshold
 to be flexible.

-You can deactivate the virtual environment with the following command
+When your work is done, you can deactivate the virtual environment with the following command

 ```
 deactivate